 Sometimes the difficulties that bring someone to therapy cannot be fully explained by recent events alone.
 Patterns in relationships, recurring emotional reactions, or a persistent sense of unease may reflect experiences and meanings that developed long ago.

-Psychoanalytic therapy is a reflective and collaborative process.
+Integrative psychotherapy is a reflective and collaborative process.
 Sessions unfold through conversation, curiosity, and careful attention to the meanings behind thoughts, emotions, and relationships.

-Rather than offering quick solutions, this work focuses on understanding how emotional patterns formed and how they continue to influence your daily life.
+Whether in one session only, or across a much longer time period, this work focuses on understanding how emotional patterns formed and how they continue to influence your daily life.
 Over time, this deeper awareness can create meaningful and lasting change, and not just relief from symptoms, but a different relationship with yourself and the people in your life.

 As a certified psychoanalyst and faculty member at the Manhattan Institute for Psychoanalysis, Dr. Hunter brings both rigorous clinical training and a deeply human approach to this work.